Republicans who won't be coming back to Congress after 2018 midterm elections

 Trent Franks

-Arizona Rep. Trent Franks announced on Dec.
-8, 2017 that his resignation would take affect immediately, despite previously announcing that he'd leave the House in January due to sexual misconduct allegations against him.
+Arizona Rep. Trent Franks announced on December 8, 2017 that his resignation would take effect immediately, despite previously announcing that he'd leave the House in January due to sexual misconduct allegations against him.

 He attributed the change in date to his wife's admittance to the hospital but reports later surfaced alleging Frank repeatedly pressed a former aide to carry his child, offering her $5 million to act as a surrogate.